 Our beloved Prophet Muhammad gave to people in charity when he was healthy and alive.
 He said that one dirham (silver coin) of charity given when one is healthy counts more and is better in the sight of Allah than one hundred dirham given in charity for a dead person.

-The Prophet gave when he had something to give and he even gave in charity when he did not have anything to give.
+Prophet Muhammad gave when he had something to give and he even gave in charity when he did not have anything to give.

-Once a man came to the Prophet and asked him for charity.
+Once a man came to Prophet Muhammad and asked him for charity.
 The Prophet did not have anything to give to him but the man kept insisting.
-The Prophet then told the man to go to a shop and buy whatever he needs and tell the shop owner that the debt is upon the Prophet.
+He then told the man to go to a shop and buy whatever he needs and tell the shop owner that the debt is upon the Prophet.

 What can we learn from that incident?